Ubuntu on Raspberry Pi fixes (and more)

 1) install dconf-editor: type in terminal sudo apt install dconf-editor

-2) open dconf editor, click the search icon, and search for dash-to-dock.
+2) open dconf editor, click the search icon, and search for dash-to-dock

-3) click on the dash-to-dock folder to open it.
+3) click on the dash-to-dock

-4) find and click on click-action.
+4) find and click on click-action

-5) turn off use default value.
+5) turn off use default value

-6) select minimize in custom value,
+6) select minimize

 7) 7) might need to click the small green checkmark at the bottom right of the screen.